 It led the $10 million round raised by Nigeria’s Flutterwave.

-It is active in Abuja, and eyeing Lagos.
+It is active in Abuja.
+Even more, it is eyeing Lagos.

 Y Combinator is an American seed accelerator.

-It has been investing in African tech start-ups, one of the latest being Tizeti, the Nigerian Internet Service Provider.
+It has been investing in African tech start-ups.
+Consequently, it has invested in Tizeti, the Nigerian Internet Service Provider.